Uberi/University-Notes/ECON101/ECON101.md

 People who can and do pay the price get the good or service.
 This works for many goods and is the most common allocation scheme.

 Markets are very efficient since they adjust themselves.
+This is because price is an efficient regulating mechanism.

 For example, cars are bought by those who can afford it.